Listening to Organizational Decline: How Ignorance Isn’t Bliss

 Solution: HR can act as a mediator, setting up cross-departmental meetings where team members can air grievances and find common ground.
 Conflict resolution training can also help staff manage differences constructively.

-The “Toxic Employee” Event
+The “Toxic Employee” Phenomenon

 - How do I ensure my meetings are productive?